 MeetingDebrief

-Completely offline after setup; user-controlled recording (overlay/main window/hotkey).
+Completely offline after setup; user-controlled recording (overlay/main window/hotkey); GPU acceleration (Metal on macOS, CUDA on Windows) for fast local processing.

 Otter.ai